jcdock/Valheim-Mods/PlantGrowTime/README.md

 # PlantGrowTime

-Modify the grow time of default game plants
+Modify the grow time and drop rate of default game plants